kubernetes/kops/docs/iam_roles.md

 kops update cluster ${CLUSTER_NAME} --yes
 ```

-You can have an additional policy for each kOps role (node, master, bastion).
+You can have an additional set of policies for each kOps instance role (node, master, bastion).
 For instance, if you wanted to apply one set of additional permissions to the master instances, and another to the nodes, you could do the following:

 ```yaml
 spec: